padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 ### 8.2.
 Hazelcast Enterprise

-Enter the following in the `etc/hazelcast-client-k8s.xml` file. `oc-helm-hazelcast-enterprise` is service and  `oc-helm` is the project name.
+Enter the following in the `etc/hazelcast-client-k8s.xml` file. `oc-helm-hazelcast-enterprise` is the service and  `oc-helm` is the project name.

 ```xml
                 <kubernetes enabled="true">